 - If you have elevated blood sugars, use your glucose meter to help guide your meal timing and extend the time between meals (see How to use your blood sugar meter as a fuel gauge).

 - Once your blood sugars stabilise, you can use your weight on the scale to guide your fasting routine (see How to use your bathroom scale as a fuel gauge).

 The problem with fasting often comes with re-feeding.
 It’s hard for many people to make wise food choices when they are really hungry.
 We often optimise food to refuel quickly, which usually involves high levels of fat and possibly carbs, and usually not enough protein.

 “Every fool can fast, but only the wise man knows how to break a fast.”

 George Bernard Shaw

-Without modifying food quality, our appetite often does a great job of ensuring we eat back the same quantity of energy that we missed out on while we were fasting.
+Without modifying food quality, our appetite often does a great job of ensuring we eat back the same energy that we missed out on while fasting.

-There is a real risk that food quality will diminish with regular long-term fasts.
-It’s difficult to consume the protein and other nutrients you need in a narrow window of time and it’s much easier to reach for more energy-dense food combinations.
+There is a real risk that regular long-term fasts will diminish food quality.
+It’s difficult to consume the protein and other nutrients you need in a narrow window of time, and it’s much easier to reach for more energy-dense food combinations.

 Our recent analysis of half a million days of MyFitnessPal data suggests that eating breakfast and lunch is the best way to keep your energy intake down over the long term (see How many times should I eat a day to lose weight?).